Tired of pasta and don't feel like making a risotto?

 Meanwhile, steep 1/4 cup of dried porcini mushrooms in just enough hot water to cover for 10-15 minutes.
 Once the mushrooms have softened, remove them from the water (strain and reserve the liquid) and mince them finely with 1 clove of garlic and 5 sprigs of parsley.
 Sauté the mixture for a few minutes in 2-3 tablespoons of olive oil, and when the garlic has turned translucent, stir in 1/4 cup of dry red wine and the mushroom soaking water.
 Continue to cook until most of the moisture has evaporated and the mixture is fairly thick, though not stiff.
 Remove it from the heat and work it into the gnocchi dough, adding more flour if necessary.
 These will be nice with unsalted butter and grated cheese as a first course, and could also work as an accompaniment to a rich stew (especially if served with another vegetable or salad).
 In either case, serve them sprinkled with a garnish of minced fresh parsley.

 SAUCES FOR GNOCCHI:

-The word "gnocco" refers to a shape more than a specific ingredient -- what one would call a small dumpling in English.
+The word "gnocco" refers to the shape more than a specific ingredient -- what one would call a small dumpling in English.
 As such, there are many recipes for gnocchi, some that call for potatoes, and others that do not.
 Here's a sampling:

 - Easy No-Fail Gnocchi

-- Gnocchi alla Romana
+- Gnocchi Alla Romana